Greek Minor Prophets Scroll from Nahal Hever

-The Greek Minor Prophets Scroll from Nahal Hever (8HevXII gr) is a Greek manuscript of a revision of the Septuagint dated to the 1st century BC and the 1st century CE.
+The Greek Minor Prophets Scroll from Nahal Hever (8HevXII gr) is a Greek manuscript of a revision of the Septuagint dated to the 1st century BCE and the 1st century CE.
 The manuscript is kept in the Rockefeller Museum in Jerusalem.
 It was first published by Dominique Barthélemy in 1963.
 The Rahlfs-Siglum is 943.

 Discovery and history

 In the 1st century CE, the 8HevXII gr with several documents was taken by Jewish fugitives (Bar Kokhba's troops, women and children) who were taking refuge in the Caves of Nahal Hever.
 After accepting their death, unable to leave because of the presence of Roman camps outside the caves, who besieged the inmates as a military camp located above the cave shows, the refugees decided to make a large bonfire and burn all their belongings, but buried the Greek Minor Prophets Scroll and other important documents between the rocks of the end chamber.
 Inside the caves, a burnt layer was found which suggests that the last inhabitants of the cave had burned all their possessions.
 The scroll had been buried, and other documents that would have provided information about other insurgents that wanted to destroy them so as not to let them fall into the hands of the Romans.
 This practice is mainly known from the later Jewish tradition (Geniza), but was also observed in this twelve-prophet scroll apparently from Wadi Murabba'at.

 Between 1946 and 1947 the Dead Sea Scrolls were discovered by Bedouins.
-Since 1948, Nahal Hever has been part of Israel, but the Bedouins reported that the manuscripts came from Wadi Seiyal to legitimize their possession.
+Since 1948, Nahal Hever has been part of Israel, but the Bedouins reported that the manuscripts came from Wadi Seiyal (known in Hebrew as Nahal Tze'elim) some 9 km further south (which Flint and Alvarez, the authors of the article dealing with it, claim was in Jordan), to legitimize their possession.
 Due to the excavations of the Bedouins, the archaeological context could no longer be determined.
-The Bedouins sold their finds to researchers in East Jerusalem, which was under Jordanian control at the time, while Wadi Seiyal was in Israel.
+The Bedouins sold their finds to researchers in East Jerusalem, which was under Jordanian control at the time, as was Wadi Seiyal, while the caves in Nahal Hever were in Israel.

 From 1952 to 1954 the manuscripts that comprised what was known as the Seiyâl collection was acquired by the Palestine Archaeological Museum (today is Rockefeller Museum), from clandestine excavators.
 Among the fragments were also parts of a scroll of the Twelve Prophets book, and were catalogued as Se2grXII (Seiyâl Collection No. 2).

 In 1953, scarcely a year after the Bedouin had brought these materials to the École biblique et archéologique française in Jordanian Jerusalem, Dominique Barthélemy published a "brief analysis of the fragments" in French of the Greek Minor Prophets scroll from the then "unknown provenance" somewhere south of Wadi Murabba'at.